 STAFF RECOMMENDATION:

-In staff's opinion, the proposed amendment to the existing conservation easement in gross made January 7, 1983 and recorded January 24, 1983, Reception No. 2240833 undermines the intent of the original conservation easement by partially or wholly obstructing the view of the Carnegie Library building and may be detrimental to the historic character of Downtown Littleton.
-Staff, therefore, recommends approval of HPB Resolution 02-2019, which forwards a recommendation of denial to city council.
+In staff's opinion, the proposed amendment to the existing conservation easement in gross undermines the intent to preserve the view of the Carnegie Library building for the general public.
+Staff, therefore, recommends denial of Ordinance 15-2019.